jacksheehy15/milestone-project-1/README.md

 The user has a few options, navigate to the gallery , lineup or ticket page or they can stay on the home page and watch the video teaser and read down the webpage.

 The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-At the bottom of the first 3 pages there is a logo which the user can click on to redirect them to the home page, there is also our social links.
+At the bottom of the first 3 pages there is a logo which the user can click on to redirect them to the home page, there is also the organisations social links.

 As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.

-Once the new visitor has watched the hero video, they will be greeted by a little article section including an article about our Headline act, where the festival is held and an article about covid-19 realted to this years rendition of the festival.
+Once the new visitor has watched the hero video, they will be greeted by a little article section including an article about our Headline act, where the festival is held and an article about covid-19 related to this years edition of the festival.
 The user can also scroll to the bottom of any page on the site to locate social media links in the footer.

 Returning Visitor Goals